CUAHSI/HydroDesktop/Documentation/OnlineHelp/source/extensions/HydroModeler/Tutorial02.rst

    :align: center
 .

-2. check that you have the latest version of hydrodesktop by comparing the version number  of the CUAHSI Hydro Desktop you have and the latest available on  http://hydrodesktop.codeplex.com/releases/view/59853 (ex; Hydro Desktop version is 1.2537.0).
+2. Check that you have the latest version of hydrodesktop by comparing the version number  of the CUAHSI Hydro Desktop you have and the latest available on  http://hydrodesktop.codeplex.com/releases/view/59853 (ex; Hydro Desktop version is 1.2537.0).
 Choose Create New Empty Project button.

 .. figure:: ./images/Tutorial02/newproject.png
    :align: center